Biology: Chair and assistant professor of biology

 - Mammalian Genetics: effects of mutations on mouse brain development

 She teaches Introductory Biology, Neurobiology, Cell Biology, Immunology, and Cells, Genes, and Society, an introductory course for non-biology majors.
-Dr. Morrison introduced a new Biology Research Methods course in which students develop their own research projects, including primary literature research, grant proposal writing and peer review, wet lab work, and preparation of journal-style articles and research conference-style poster presentations.
+Dr. Morrison introduced a new Cell and Molecular Biology Research Methods course in which students develop their own research projects, including primary literature research, grant proposal writing and peer review, wet lab work, and preparation of journal-style articles and research conference-style poster presentations.
 She has also helped establish a state-of-the-art microscopic imaging facility at Lycoming.

 Dr. Morrison has mentored undergraduate students who have gone on to graduate and medical studies at Harvard, Stanford, Columbia, Brown, U Penn, Temple and Hershey Medical Center to name a few.
-She advises students through the Health Professions Advisory Committee, and has served on the Independent Studies committee and the Writing Across the Curriculum Committees at Lycoming.
+She advises students through the Health Professions Advisory Committee, and is co-coordinator of the new Interdisciplinary Neuroscience Minor at Lycoming.